Bishop Sycamore: State report finds ‘numerous disturbing allegations’ - NewsBreak

 Bishop Sycamore was one of the stranger news stories of 2021.
 On Aug.
 29, it played IMG Academy of Bradenton, Florida, in Canton and lost 58-0.
 During the game, ESPN commentators openly questioned whether the game should be played.

 “Bishop Sycamore told us they had a number of Division I prospects on their roster, and to be frank, a lot of that, we could not verify,” ESPN’s Anish Shroff said.
-“They did not show up in our database, they did not show up in the databases of other recruiting services.”Son’s hilarious, shocking obituary for mom goes viral: ‘Most interesting obit I have ever read’
+“They did not show up in our database, they did not show up in the databases of other recruiting services.”After a 58-0 loss on ESPN, Ohio governor investigates whether losing school exists

 Over the next days, Bishop Sycamore fired its coach and quickly replaced him.
 Nexstar’s WCMH investigated the school and interviewed the new coach .
 The school became the subject of memes .
 Then, as DeWine moved to open the investigation, future opponents began canceling their games against Bishop Sycamore.